lilblupig/fte-calc/testing.md

 **Intent** - The footer should be reflective of the design of the nav to bookend each page and provide familiarity to the user.
 This helps with intuitive learning.
 Any external links should open in new tabs and provide user feedback when hovered over.

-* Footer appears in XXX sections.
+* Footer appears in two sections.
-* Social media icons display correctly, and show feedback behaviour on hover.
+* Buttons display correctly, and show feedback behaviour on hover.
-* Social links open in new tabs to correct locations.
+* Modal is opened correctly, and email facility works.
 * Resize to tablet and check for text overflow issues.
 * Resize to mobile and check that sections wrap neatly below one another.

-**Result** - `Text here to explain what happened when tested`
+**Result** - Tested on devices as above, all features work as expected, no issues with display or function.

-**Verdict** - XXXX
+**Verdict** - Pass

 ---